bahrus/trans-render/README.md

 **NB 1:**  Typescript 4.0 is [adding support for labeled tuple elements](https://devblogs.microsoft.com/typescript/announcing-typescript-4-0-beta/#labeled-tuple-elements).
 Hopefully, that will reduce the need to memorize words like "Peat", "Atrium", "Catmint", "Roy G Biv," etc, and what the letters in those words stand for.

 **NB 2:**  A promising tuple related tc39 proposal is gaining momentum.
-If implemented, it will affect the rules above to some degree.
+If implemented, it will likely affect the rules above to some degree.

 </details>